g8rswimmer/task-distributer/README.md

 There are some limitations that should be noted:
 * Unit Tests
   - Testing was done via `curl` and `postman`, however testing was limited due to mocking of the database (`go-sqlmock` was being considered but was unable to get it to work properly)
+* Additional APIs
+  - It might be nice to have a `task` API which would return all of the tasks from a `status` and `start date` range.

 ## APIs

 The following are the `APIs` that are currently supported.